TNDTOPITO/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that creates an empty file
+script that creates an empty file called hello